Skip to main content

 Adolescence

 It was three weeks after Ajbante Kanwar turned twelve that she showed the first signs of womanhood.
 Amid fear and confusion, her mother taught her all the rules she was meant to follow and revealed the secrets of womanhood to her.
-Hansa Bai looked proudly at her growing daughter who was self-conscious about what she was experiencing.
-Soon she had called Ajbante’s friends over, especially ones who were married into Bijoliya to reveal to her daughter the details she as a mother could not express.
-Hansa Bai did not want Ajbante Kanwar to live in darkness especially since she was now of marriageable age and sooner or later she would be wedded.
+Hansa Bai looked proudly at her growing daughter, who was self-conscious about what she was experiencing.
+Soon she had called Ajbante’s friends over, especially ones who were married into Bijoliya, to reveal to her daughter the details she as a mother could not express.
+Hansa Bai did not want Ajbante Kanwar to live in darkness, especially since she was now of marriageable age and sooner or later she would be wedded.
 With the secrets that were sprung at her, Ajbante Kanwar learnt to look at her changing body, the pain and strange emotions she was facing with less fear and more intrigue.
-She would blush at their words but a strange fear loomed in her heart.
+She would blush at their words, but a strange fear loomed in her heart.
 She was suddenly a woman from the child she was a day ago.
 Her mother would say she would ask her father to look for a groom to fit their family alliance once he returned.
 The thought of an impending marriage that she had been taught of as a normal flow of life for princesses like her suddenly scared her.

 “Imagine meeting Kunwar Partap and not knowing it.”
 Ratan Kanwar giggled.

 “Don’t be silly.”
 Saubhagyawati, the priest’s daughter, shook her head intelligently.
-“He must have some royal aura, we would have known.”
+“He must have some royal aura; we would have known.”

 “Oh, I would have fainted in fear.”
 Another woman made them laugh.

 “I would have asked him to tame Bijli.”
 They laughed at Ajbante’s words.
 “Oh, Rajkumarisa, you think you can command Kunwar Partap to do what you want?”
-They looked amused, “You are so naive.”
+They looked amused.
+“You are so naive.”

-“He must be a gentleman so even if she did, he would not have scared her off.”
+“He must be a gentleman, so even if she did, he would not have scared her off.”

-“Oh I wonder how he talks, walks, or eats.
+“Oh, I wonder how he talks, walks, or eats.
 What he likes to eat, what are his favourite dishes, his favourite colour, his favourite time of the day.”
 One of her unmarried friends blushed, making the others tease her.
 Ajbante wondered at her words.
-He likes Kheer, Ghevar, sweets.
+He likes Kheer, Ghevar, and sweets.
 His favourite colour must be blue, she saw too many angrakhas in that colour in the hut, his favourite time of the day was dawn.

 “He must walk, talk or eat like any other human being.
 Any of us.”
-She cleared her throat and the others laughed.
+She cleared her throat, and the others laughed.

 “Kunwar Partap is like us?
 Where is your imagination, Rajkumarisa?”
 They shook their heads.

-“Oh he must have fiery eyes, great build, a thick moustache, a handsome face, he must yield swords with both hands and ride any horse reignless.
+“Oh, he must have fiery eyes, a great build, a thick moustache, a handsome face, he must wield swords with both hands and ride any horse reinless.
 Oh, what I would give to see him.”
 One of her friends gushed.

 “Now she wants to marry Kunwar Partap.”
 They laughed.

 “Who doesn’t?
 Any woman would want to marry him.
 Right, Rajkunwarisa?”
-She turned to Ajbante who looked a little pale and did not respond.
+She turned to Ajbante, who looked a little pale and did not respond.

 “How would I know?
 I never met him.”
 She stammered.

-“Oh. come on.
+“Oh.
+Come on.
 He is the heir to the throne.
 That is enough!”
 The others giggled.
 She wondered how true that was.
 She had seen him suffer because his parents did not get along.
 Who would want a marriage like that?
 She knew Kunwar Partap wouldn’t.

 “People are saying the princess will be married soon.”
-Her father had told her mother the day he returned and the children hovered over the new sword and jewels he had received from the king.
+Her father had told her mother the day he returned, and the children hovered over the new sword and jewels he had received from the king.

 Towards You